 It is time to ReOPeN graphic novels and comics (GNC)!

-Its ambition is to serve as a connective tissue among academia, authors/artists working in those unique media and art organisations/industry/public services/charities to collaborate on research, writing and any other innitiatives, including teaching and learning at any educational level (higher education, schools) and in response to community needs.
+ReOPeN Graphic Futures aims to act as a connective tissue among academia, authors/artists working in those unique media and art organisations/industry/public services/charities to collaborate on existing and future research – new data collection methods and areas of research and theory, including teaching and learning and in response to community needs.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License